jexia/jexia-sdk-js/extra_docs/contribution.md

 Latest version of Node.JS is needed in order to run any of the development environment commands.

 For contributing with code changes, the following are must-haves in order to not break code formatting:
-  - `Editorconfig` plugin for your IDE of choice: http://editorconfig.org/
+  - [Editorconfig](http://editorconfig.org/) plugin for your IDE of choice:
-  - `Tslint` plugin for your IDE of choice: https://palantir.github.io/tslint/
+  - [Tslint](https://github.com/palantir/tslint) plugin for your IDE of choice

 It is also recommended to install the `Typescript` plugin for your IDE of choice - this will highlight Typescript errors in code as you are writing it.